LucaPredieri/HeartRate30102/README.md

 If we look the datasheet we can read there are some registers that have bits dedicated to the configuration of the device and the data output (page 10 of the [datasheet](https://datasheets.maximintegrated.com/en/ds/MAX30102.pdf)).
 Inside the setup() function we have five lines they use the function Write() to configure the data output and the sensor.
 I found that the best configurations (I  bet you can do it better!) are the following:
 - **0x0A SpO2 configuration**: 01101111
   - Max range of the A/D converter, max samples frequency with 18 bits of resolution (400 Sa/s), max pulse width in order to get max number of bits.
+- **0x08 FIFO Configuration**: 11110000
+  - Max possible average of samples, the sensor takes every 32 samples and make the average of them, then it sends it to the output.
+The fourth bit it's linked with the rollover of the FIFO, which means that the sensor doesn't wait for the user to read it but it just refresh it every time he can.